Rank-Factorized Implicit Neural Bias: Scaling Super-Resolution Transformer with FlashAttention: Comparisons of Inference Costs Across GPUs

 We then evaluate the inference efficiency of our approach against representative SR baselines~\cite{HAT, ATD, PFT, MambaIR, MambaIRV2} by measuring inference latency and memory usage on a range of GPUs.
-As summarized in Table~\ref{tab:gpu_latency_memory}, our SST variants consistently achieve substantially lower memory consumption and faster inference latency than competing methods across all tested devices, highlighting the practical efficiency of our FlashAttention-based implementation.
+We note that comparisons with RPB-based Transformers prior to HAT~\cite{HAT} are less meaningful, as they incur repetitive overhead from window-mask construction and RPB table-index generation.
+Therefore, we mainly compare against RPB-based Transformers built on the HAT codebase.
+As summarized in Table~\ref{tab:gpu_latency_memory}, our SST variants consistently achieve substantially lower memory consumption and faster inference latency than competing methods across all tested GPUs, highlighting the practical efficiency of our FlashAttention-based implementation.